VoxeLibre/VoxeLibre/LEGAL.md

 Here's the detailed legalese for those who need it:

 ## License of source code
-MineClone 2 (by kay27, EliasFleckenstein, Wuzzy, davedevils and countless others) is an imitation of Minecraft.
+MineClone 2 (by Lizzy Fleckenstein, Wuzzy, davedevils and countless others) is an imitation of Minecraft.

 MineClone 2 is free software: you can redistribute it and/or modify